 Your project for the next week will be to develop a Express backend connected to a SQLite database and linked to a React frontend.
 Your UI should provide methods so that users can search for and display information about items and add them to a shopping cart.
 It is up to you to determine the process and order you take to achieve this, but should plan this carefully and attempt to anticipate any hurdles you approach will encounter.

 Before you start writing features you need to design the schema for your data.
 Think about what different things your app needs to store, how they relate to each other, and how you can avoid duplicating information.
-Record your schema in your README.md
+Record your schema in your README.md using Markdown tables.
+Consider embedding a diagram to help visualise the relationships.

 What kinds of data relationships are there?